-The Randolph Protestant Reformed Church is a congregation of 44 families and 13 individuals, totaling just under 200 members.
+The Randolph Protestant Reformed Church is a congregation of 59 families, totaling about 230 members.
 In many ways, we are the usual mix of people found in a church.
 Some of our members are old, others young; some married, others single, widowed, or divorced; some richer and some poorer.
 Our members have diverse interests and varied occupations.
 What binds this diverse group of people together is our confession that each of us is a sinner, of ourselves unworthy of God’s favor, but saved by grace alone, according to God’s choosing, only on the basis of the shed blood of Jesus Christ.

 Our children and young people are one element of our congregation for which we especially praise God.
 We believe that God continues to gather His church not only “out there,” on the mission field, but also “in here,” by giving covenant children to God-fearing, believing parents, and by causing those parents to raise their children in God’s fear.
 Accordingly, we thank Him for a proportionately large number of children and young people, and for the grace that He has worked in their hearts.